 SEC.
 6.15.
 Additional Pretreatment Measures.
-Grease, oil, and sand interceptors shall be provided when, in the opinion of the General Manager, they are necessary for the proper handling of Wastewater containing excessive amounts of grease and oil, or sand; except that such interceptors shall not be required for residential users.
-All interception units shall be of a type and capacity approved by the General Manager, shall comply with this ordinance and shall be so located to be easily accessible for cleaning and inspection.
-Such interceptors shall be inspected, cleaned, and repaired in accordance with this ordinance by the user at their expense.
+Grease, oil, and sand interceptors shall be provided when, in the opinion of the District Manager, they are necessary for the proper handling of wastewater containing excessive amounts of grease and oil, or sand; except that such interceptors shall not be required for residential users.
+All interception units shall be of a type and capacity approved by the District Manager, shall comply with this Ordinance and shall be so located to be easily accessible for cleaning and inspection.
+Such interceptors shall be inspected, cleaned, and repaired in accordance with this Ordinance by the user at their expense.

 SEC.
 6.16.
 Accidental Discharge Control Plans.
-The General Manager may require any industrial user to develop and implement an accidental discharge control plan.
-At least once every two (2) years the General Manager shall evaluate whether each significant industrial user needs such a plan.
-Any industrial user required to develop and implement an accidental discharge control plan shall submit a plan which provides, at a minimum, the following:
+The District Manager may require any commercial or industrial user to develop and implement an Accidental Discharge Control Plan.
+At least once every two (2) years the District Manager shall evaluate whether each commercial or industrial user needs such a plan.
+Any commercial or industrial user required to develop and implement an Accidental Discharge Control Plan shall submit a plan which provides, at a minimum, the following:

-Description of discharge practices, including non-routine batch discharges;
+Description of discharge practices, including non-routine batch discharges.

-Description of stored chemicals;
+Description of stored chemicals.

-Procedures for immediately notifying the General Manager of any accidental discharge, as required by this ordinance; and
+Procedures for immediately notifying the District Manager of any accidental discharge, as required by this Ordinance; and

-Procedures to prevent adverse impact from any accidental or discharge.
-Such procedures include, but are not limited to, inspection and maintenance of storage areas, handling and transfer of materials, loading and unloading operations, control of plant site runoff, worker training, building of containment structures or equipment, measures for containing toxic organic pollutants, including solvents, and/or measures and equipment for emergency response.
+Procedures to prevent adverse impact from any accidental discharge.
+Such procedures include, but are not limited to, inspection and maintenance of storage areas, handling, and transfer of materials, loading and unloading operations, control of facility site runoff, worker training, construction of containment structures or equipment, measures for containing toxic organic pollutants, including solvents, and/or measures and equipment for emergency response and clean up.

 CHAPTER 7 – WASTEWATER VOLUME DETERMINATION

 SEC.
 7.01.
 Metered Water Supply.
-When charges and fees are based upon water usage, such charges and fees shall be applied against the total amount of water used from all sources unless, in the opinion of the District, significant portions of water received are not discharged into a District infrastructure.
-The total amount of water used from public and private sources may be determined by means of public meters or private meters, installed and maintained at the expense of the user and approved by the District.
+When charges and fees are based upon water usage, such charges and fees shall be applied against the total amount of water used from all sources unless, in the opinion of the District Manager, significant portions of water received are not discharged into any District infrastructure.
+The total amount of water used from public and private sources may be determined by means of public meters or private meters, installed, and maintained at the expense of the user and approved by the District Manager.

 SEC.
 7.02.
 Metered Wastewater Volume and Metered Diversions.
-When charges and fees are based upon water usage and where, in the opinion of the District, a significant portion of the water received from any metered source does not flow into the District infrastructure because of the principal activity of the user or removal by other means, the charges and fees will be applied against the volume of water discharged from such premises into the District infrastructure.
-Written notification and proof of the diversion of water must be provided by the user, and approved by the District, if the user is to avoid the application of the charges and fees against the total amount of water used from all sources.
-The user may install a meter of a type and at a location approved by the District and at the user’s expense.
-Such meters shall measure either the amount of wastewater discharged or the amount of water diverted.
-Such meters shall be maintained at the expense of the user and be tested for accuracy at the expense of the user when deemed necessary by the General Manager.
+When charges and fees are based upon water usage and where, in the opinion of the District Manager, a significant portion of the water received from any metered source does not flow into the District infrastructure because of the principal activity of the user or removal by other means, the charges and fees will be applied against the volume of water discharged from such premises into the District infrastructure.
+Written notification and proof of the diversion of water must be provided by the user, and approved by the District Manager, if the user is to avoid the application of the charges and fees against the total amount of water used from all sources.
+The user may install a meter of a type and at a location approved by the District Manager and at the user’s expense.
+Such meters shall measure either the amount of wastewater discharged, or the amount of water diverted.
+Such meters shall be maintained at the expense of the user and shall be tested for accuracy at the expense of the user when deemed necessary by the District Manager.

-Wastewater meters and vaults shall be approved by the District.
-They must be accurate, trouble free and allow easy access at any time, by District personnel for inspection, measurement or waste character and strength.
+Wastewater meters and vaults, when required, shall be approved by the District Manager.
+They must be accurate, trouble free and allow easy access at any time, by District personnel for inspection, and measurement of wastewater flow.

 SEC.
 7.03.
 Estimated Wastewater Volume.